andilabs/andilabs.github.io/_posts/2022-12-08-google-colab-notebooks-download-created-file.md

 ---
-title: "Google colab notebooks \U0001F64F❤️ download created file + preview in browser"
+title: download created file + preview in browser ∞ Google Colab Snippets
 ---

 imagine you produced some file and want download it to your computer: